 The Third International Congress for Microbiology was held from September 2nd to September 9th 1939 in New York City.
 The square medal measures 51.9mm x 51.9mm and was struck in bronze by the Medallic Art Company of New York.
 No mintage is reported.
 Write up courtesy of http://beta.medallicartcollector.com/medal/theobald-smith-intl-congress-for-microbiology?scrollTop=409 - but the medal pictured on this listing, is the actual medal for sale.

-You can “Click & Collect” for FREE from:
+You can “Click & Collect” for FREE from our shop: